Harris County Child Custody Lawyer

 Common Custody Arrangements in Texas

-- Joint Custody – Parents share rights and responsibilities, often with a parenting plan in place.
+- Joint Custody – Parents share rights and duties and frequently have a parenting plan in place.

-- Sole Custody – One parent assumes primary care and decision-making authority.
+- Sole Custody – One parent takes on the role of primary caregiver and decision-maker.

 - Legal Custody – Involves decisions related to health care, education, and religious upbringing.

-- Physical Custody – Refers to the parent with whom the child primarily resides.
+- Physical Custody – This describes the parent with whom the child spends the majority of their time.

 How the Court Determines the Child’s Best Interests

-- The ability and willingness of each parent to co-parent
+- The relationship and involvement of each parent with the child

-- The overall stability of each parent’s household
+- The general stability of each parent’s home

-Texas courts encourage parents to work together on child custody arrangements through mediation.
-This collaborative approach allows both parties to reach a mutually agreeable parenting plan without unnecessary court intervention.
-The Law Office of Bryan Fagan, PLLC offers experienced legal representation and mediation support to help you create a peaceful, practical solution that prioritizes your child’s stability and well-being.
+Through mediation, Texas courts encourage parents to collaborate on child custody agreements.
+Without needless court involvement, this cooperative approach enables both parties to come to a parenting plan that works for them.
+The Law Office of Bryan Fagan, PLLC provides skilled mediation assistance and legal representation to assist you in coming up with a workable, amicable solution that puts your child’s stability and welfare first.

-Let Our Harris County Child Custody Lawyers Help
+Get Assistance from Our Harris County Child Custody Attorneys